PhD Candidate / Lecturer

 In 2004 Lela graduated (cum laude) from Tbilisi State University with a Bachelor’s degree in Broadcast Journalism.
 She has held several positions in media production companies, such as being the producer of youth educational TV program Zoom, and later a presenter of a morning show Good Morning, Georgia on a national Georgian TV channel.

 After moving to the Netherlands Lela expanded her interests from journalism to media and communication studies and graduated (cum laude) from University of Amsterdam with a MSc degree in Communication Studies.
 In 2008-2010 Lela was working as an analyst in TCM (Technology, Communication and Media) practice at a multinational executive search firm Spencer Stuart in Amsterdam.

-Apart from her mother language Georgian, Lela is fluent in Russian and English.
-Her extracurricular interests include poetry, contemporary dance and documentary photography.
+Apart from her mother language Georgian, Lela is fluent in Russian, English and Dutch.
+Her extracurricular interests include contemporary art, hacktivism and sculpting.